-Our Chemicals Segment's products are vital to the production of numerous critically needed end-user products, and therefore our facilities have been designated as essential businesses in each of the regions in which we operate.
-Our manufacturing and administrative facilities are generally located in densely populated regions of Europe and North America which have experienced substantial outbreaks of COVID-19.
-Some of our manufacturing and distribution processes are labor-intensive, and we recognize the elevated health risk that COVID-19 represents for our employees, contractors and partners.
-We are using a variety of methods to protect the health and well-being of our workforce and our customers, including the implementation of social distancing, contact tracing, deep cleaning of facilities, work-from-home strategies and staggered shift deployment, among other health and safety protocols.
-To-date, we have had limited cases of COVID-19 among our workforce and all of our facilities have remained in operation.
+Our Chemicals Segment's manufacturing and administrative facilities are generally located in densely populated regions of Europe and North America which have experienced substantial outbreaks of COVID-19 and are in varying stages of outbreak and recovery.
+Our Chemicals Segment continues to employ a variety of methods to protect the health and well-being of its workforce and its customers, including the implementation of contact tracing, deep cleaning and disinfecting of facilities, work-from-home strategies and staggered shift deployment, among other health and safety protocols.
+To-date, our Chemicals Segment has had limited cases of COVID-19 among its workforce and all of its facilities have remained open and operational.

-The advance of the COVID-19 pandemic and the global efforts to mitigate its spread have already resulted in sharp contractions of vast areas of the global economy and are expected to continue to challenge workers, businesses and governments for the foreseeable future.
-Government actions in various regions to gradually permit the resumption of limited commercial activities following various regional shutdowns are currently in progress, but it is believed that the success and timing of these actions will depend in part on deployment of effective tools to fight COVID-19, including increased testing, enhanced monitoring, data analysis and effective treatments, before economic growth returns to pre-pandemic levels, particularly in service related sectors of the economy.
-Even as these measures are implemented and become effective, they will not directly address the business and employment losses already experienced.
-As a result, we expect U.S. and worldwide gross domestic product to be significantly impacted for an indeterminate period.
-While we believe that demand for our Chemicals Segment's products and the products of our customers will be negatively impacted in the coming months, many of our Chemicals Segment's products are used by our customers in end-products that to date remain in demand across the world economy.
-The breadth and depth of the negative impact COVID-19 will have on our business remains unknown.
+The advance of the COVID-19 pandemic and the global efforts to mitigate its spread have resulted in sharp contractions of vast areas of the global economy and are expected to continue to challenge workers, businesses and governments for the foreseeable future.
+Government actions in various regions have generally permitted the resumption of commercial activities following various regional shutdowns, but further government action restricting economic activity is possible in an effort to mitigate increases in COVID-19 in certain regions.
+As a result, we expect U.S. and worldwide gross domestic product to be significantly impacted for an indeterminate period of time.
+While many of our Chemicals Segment's products are used by its customers in end-products that thus far have remained in demand across the world economy, we believe overall demand for our Chemicals Segment's products and its customers' products will continue to be negatively impacted by reduced economic activity.